RheagalFire/Adappt_Trainer/Readme.md

 ml_pipeline preprocess --input-data-dir /path/to/input_data

 ```
+  You have argument to change the output storage of the directory as well just pass `--output-data-dir`.
-- train: Trains the attrition risk prediction model using the preprocessed data.While Training pass in the flag --mlflow-logging to log metrics,artifacts using MLflow, to see the logged artifacts and metrics you'd need to run `mlflow server` first Example:
+- train: Trains the attrition risk prediction model using the preprocessed data.While Training pass in the flag --mlflow-logging to log metrics,artifacts using MLflow, to see the logged artifacts and metrics you'd need to run `mlflow server` first.
+Note that by default the preprocessed data is stored at clean_data directory.
+Example:
 ```
 ml_pipeline train --input-file-path /path/to/preprocessed_data.csv